Harbim001/CloudUploader-CLI-Project/README.md

    - Check if the specified file path is correct and if you have write permissions to the Azure Blob Storage container.
 - **Link Generation Errors**:
    - Verify that your storage account name and container name are correctly configured in the script.
+- **File not found errors**:
+   - Ensure the paths to the files are correct and that the files exist at those locations.

 ## Contributing